Eivped/Self-Watering-System/README.md

 Collected from Raspberry Pi Tutorials.
 Link bellow the picture.
 ![Koblingsforklaring (Pi)](https://user-images.githubusercontent.com/35767860/66340818-52f0b500-e946-11e9-8501-14c8385cb66b.png)
 - [Raspberry Pi Tutorials](https://tutorials-raspberrypi.com/measuring-soil-moisture-with-raspberry-pi/)

+### Conclusion for attempt 1
+- We managed to get some data from the soil moisture sensor.
+The values that we were introduced to was repeatedly: 35, 255, 550, 860.
+The highest values was collected when we tested the sensor in water.
+35 & 255 is the values that we got when the sensor was dry and not in any soil.
+- A problem that occured is that we did not get a reliable frequence of measurements.
+The values varied from 35 to 255 without doing anything with the sensor (not in any soil or water)
+- Anoter problem that occured is that the source code that we used did not always run as it should.

+We have tried to update Raspian, as well as every source that we use.
+Some of the cabeling that we used was not that good and we tried some other cables.
+This did not work as well as we thought.

 ## Developers
 [Aas, Knut Andreas](https://github.com/nokaas)